-Below is an adapted excerpt from Watts posthumous work, Just So: Money, Materialism, and the Ineffable, Intelligent Universe. which for me, says so much about where our attention could be better focussed to truly fulfil us.
+Below is an adapted excerpt from Watts posthumous work, Just So: Money, Materialism, and the Ineffable, Intelligent Universe.
+Which, for me, says so much about where our attention could be better focussed on fulfilling us truly.

 “This speeding about – this ridiculous hurry and forcefulness – shows up everywhere.

 “We’re constantly rushing after the thing, the result, the whatever-it-is that we thought we wanted.
 We convinced ourselves that it would make us happy.
-But having all of these things aren’t doing it for us it’s supposed to, but it doesn’t.
-We don’t eat well, and we too often use food in order to feel happy, but instead, we end up with obesity and indigestion.
+But having all of these things aren’t doing it for us; it’s supposed to, but it doesn’t.
+We don’t eat well, and we too often use food to feel happy, but instead, we end up with obesity and indigestion.